The Health Alternatives & Sustainability Event Calendar for Southern Colorado

-The Spring Equinox is also called the Vernal Equinox.
-In the Northern Hemisphere, this is the 1st day of spring; in the southern hemisphere, it is the 1st day of fall.
-The Equinox is the day when the sun crosses the equator which in theory makes 12 hours of daylight and 12 hours of night.
+The Fall Equinox is also called the Autumnal Equinox.
+In the Northern Hemisphere, this is the 1st day of fall; in the Southern Hemisphere, it is the 1st day of spring The Equinox is the day when the sun crosses the equator which in theory makes 12 hours of daylight and 12 hours of night.
 What is cool about the day is that the sun should rise exactly in the east and set in exactly in the west.

 The equinox happens at the exact moment across the planet.
 The time represented here reflects our Mountain Daylight Time.

-It is also called the Worm Moon, Crow Moon, Crust Moon, Sap Moon, Sugar Moon, and Lenten Moon
+It is also called the Travel Moon, Dying Grass Moon, Hunter’s Moon, and Sanguine Moon

 November’s New Moon begins at 3:14pm MST (Denver)

 When you awaken today, remember to check your clocks.
 These days most digital clocks automatically reset; analog ones need to be reset 1 hour back.
 8:00am rolls back to 7:00am, giving you an extra hour of sleep.

 November’s full moon begins at 1:59am MST (Denver) on the 19.

 It is also called the Frost Moon, Frosty Moon, Beaver Moon, Snow Moon

 December’s New Moon begins at 12:43am MST (Denver)